Hertswood academy image 19

 How do poets explore ideas about power?
 (Power poetry)

-How did Dickens and his contemporaries depict Victorian life?
-(Victorian texts)
+How did Dickens and his contemporaries depict Victorian life? (non-fiction texts)

 How do writers create suspense and tension in texts?
-(Tales with a twist)
+(Twisted Tales)

 Which writing devices provide a call to action?